OpenGVLab/PonderV2/README.md

 </p>

-This is the official implementation of paper "PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm".
+This is the official implementation of the T-PAMI 2025 paper "PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm".

 PonderV2 is a comprehensive 3D pre-training framework designed to facilitate the acquisition of efficient 3D representations, thereby establishing a pathway to 3D foundational models.
 It is a novel universal paradigm to learn point cloud representations by differentiable neural rendering, serving as a bridge between 3D and 2D worlds.